 If you experience pain when trying to bend your ankle, it’s a sign that something is wrong.
 This could be a sign of plantar fasciitis, arthritis, or another foot condition.

 If you are experiencing any of the signs listed above, stop asking yourself when you should see a podiatrist in East Cobb—it’s now!
 A podiatrist can help diagnose and treat any foot problems you may have.
-Don’t wait; make an appointment with the Advanced Foot and Ankle Institute of Georgia today.
+Contact The Advanced Foot and Ankle Institute of Georgia to get in touch with a qualified podiatrist in Marietta.

 Gear up for your visit by reading 5 Tips for a Healthy Pedicure From a Podiatrist.